MuGrU/iosar/README.md

 - **rxerrs and txerrs (0.0)**:
 Packet errors often point to faulty network hardware or incorrect configurations.
 Non-zero values signal a need for troubleshooting.

+### False Positives and Debugging
+Identifying False Positives

+- Correlation with Workloads
+Ensure the flagged metric aligns with known workloads.
+For instance:

+- High tps with high utilization but no reported latency may not be an issue.
+- Low memory free (kbmemfree) may be acceptable if the system is configured with large caches.

+- Compare with Baseline
+Historical data can help identify if the current values deviate significantly from the norm.

+- Verify SAR Output
+Confirm the SAR data's accuracy.
+For example, a sudden spike in %util may occur during short bursts.

 ## Usage:
 python3 iosar.py -f FILE -m {disk,cpu,memory,network} [--verbose]